zorian-f/nd013-c1-vision-solution/README.md

     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/629a8ea0747752ff78d61bfba3afc40a9ec8be27/visualization/traing_and_val/reff_run_1.png">
 </p>

-As sugessted in class, a bouncing loss-function means that the learning rate is too high, so i did stop the training and also didnt evaluate.
-Instead i tried adjusting the learning-rate, i did so by changing the corresponding values in the `pipeline_new.config`:
+As suggested in class, a bouncing loss-function means that the learning rate is too high, so I did stop the training and also didn't evaluate.
+Instead I tried adjusting the learning-rate, I did so by changing the corresponding values in the `pipeline_new.config`:
 ```
 learning_rate_base: 0.004           # previuos 0.04
 warmup_learning_rate: 0.0013333     # previuos 0.0133